Shuttle/Shuttle.Esb.Castle/README.md

-shuttle-esb-castle
+Shuttle.Esb.Castle
 ==================

-WindsorContainer implementation of the `IMessageHandlerFactory` for use with shuttle-esb.
+`WindsorContainer` implementation of the `IMessageHandlerFactory` for use with Shuttle.Esb.